-The report states that there would be challenges for motivating the changes in individual behaviour necessary to reduce carbon emissions, and that there was “very limited awareness of national or more localised policies/measures to reduce carbon emissions”.
+The report states that there would be challenges for motivating the changes in individual behavior necessary to reduce carbon emissions, and that there was “very limited awareness of national or more localized policies/measures to reduce carbon emissions”.

 These challenges are echoed by the Energy Saving Trust’s Energy and Sustainability Report.
 It reveals that of those who have heard about net zero, 88% agree it is essential for the UK to reach its net zero target.
 However, only 28% of people feel that they have a positive influence in helping the UK reach net zero6.